jkociecki/spotify-stats/README.md

 - **Preview and Play Tracks**: Preview and listen to the generated tracks.
 - **View Top Tracks and Artists**: Display the user's top tracks and artists.
 - **Playlist Statistics**: Show statistics for selected playlists.
+- **Eat Your Playlist**: Play the game of snake eating your playlist's track covers while listening to music

 ## Installation